The John Muir Award encourages people of all backgrounds to connect with, enjoy and care for wild places.

 It’s open to all who can understand and meet the Award Criteria.
 It is ideally suited for those participants working at the later stage of primary education and beyond.
 Adults are welcome to get involved too – on their own, in groups, or alongside younger participants.
 We have created a Family Award that welcomes involvement as a family unit and can include all ages and abilities.

-The John Muir Award Team are here to support your Award activity during this unprecedented time.
+The John Muir Award Team are here to support your Award activity.
 If you have questions about your John Muir Award please read our FAQs.

 To achieve a John Muir Award, each participant must: